Dunlop Rubber: Dunlop Tyres since 1985

 Sumitomo Rubber Industries sold tyres for road vehicles with the Dunlop brand from 1985 to 1999.
-In 1999 Sumitomo RI and Goodyear Tire and Rubber Company of the US formed a joint venture.
+In 1999, Sumitomo RI and Goodyear Tire and Rubber Company of the US formed a joint venture.
 Goodyear obtained the Dunlop tyre assets in Europe and the US, and Sumitomo RI continued to sell Dunlop tyres in other countries.
+In 2015, Goodyear took full ownership of Goodyear Dunlop Europe by acquiring Sumitomo's 25 percent stake in the company.
+In 2025, Sumitomo purchased the rights to the Dunlop brand in both North America and Europe from Goodyear.

-The Dunlop Tyres company in South Africa was acquired by the Indian company Apollo Tyres in 2007.
-In December 2013, Apollo Tyres sold most of its South African operations to Sumitomo RI for $60 million (Rs 3.33 billion) including the Ladysmith passenger car tyre plant.
+In January 2007, the Dunlop Tyres company in South Africa was acquired by the Indian company Apollo Tyres in exchange for $62 million.
+In December 2013, Apollo Tyres sold most of its South African operations to Sumitomo RI for $60 million (Rs 3.33 billion), including the Ladysmith passenger car tyre plant.
 Apollo Tyres retained its Durban plant, which manufactured truck & bus radial (TBR) tyres and off-highway tyres used in the mining and construction industries (The Durban plant however closed in 2014 after management failed to maintain profitability).
 Sumitomo RI had also previously acquired ownership rights for the Dunlop brand in 32 African markets.
-In 2018 Sumitomo RI started manufacturing truck & bus radial (TBR) tyres at the Ladysmith plant.
+In 2018, Sumitomo RI started manufacturing truck & bus radial (TBR) tyres at the Ladysmith plant.
 Much of this TBR equipment was acquired from the closed Apollo Tyres Durban plant.
-Sumitomo RI invested heavily in the Ladysmith plant.
-By 2018 the plant was almost double the size since they acquired the company in 2013.
+Sumitomo RI invested heavily in the Ladysmith plant; by 2018, the plant was almost double the size since they acquired the company in 2013.